AlexandreWa/AlexandreWa/README.md

 - 👋 Hi, I’m @AlexandreWa
+- ‍💼 I'm working at the Humathèque of the [Campus Condorcet](https://www.campus-condorcet.fr/fr/structures/d0008) as an engineer in scientific data processing in the projects support and open science service
 - 👀 I’m interested in music, data, photography
 - 🌱 I’m currently learning python, generated AI image and sound, mandarin chinese and about myself (more and more)
 - 💞️ I’m looking to collaborate on similar interests, with or without computer